Build and run your first Microsoft Teams app with React

 You can do normal debugging activities as if this were any other web application, such as setting breakpoints.
 The app supports hot reloading.
 If you change any file within the project, the page will be reloaded.

 Learn what happens when you run your app locally in the debugger.

-- Registered your application with Azure Active Directory.
+- Registers your application with Azure Active Directory.

-- Started your application backend running locally using Azure Function Core Tools.
+- Starts your application backend running locally using Azure Function Core Tools.

-- Started Microsoft Teams in a web browser with a command to instruct Teams to side load the application from
+- Starts Microsoft Teams in a web browser with a command to instruct Teams to side load the application from

 https://localhost:3000/tab.
 This is the URL registered in the application manifest.